AwakeAI/awakeai.github.io/_posts/Allin.md

 📣 Exciting news!
 ---

-We're thrilled to announce that our AwakeAI team will be presenting in ALL IN -ai conf @Montreal in September 27th.
+We're thrilled to announce that our AwakeAI team will be presenting in ALL IN - AI conference @Montreal in September 27th.
 We're honored to be part of The most important event dedicated to Canadian AI.
 Visit our booth, to learn how our AI-powered solutions are transforming resident care in scare facilities for seniors.
 See you there! #ALLIN #AI #Healthcare #Innovation